-26610 American Patriotism and
+26610 American Patriotism & Theology

-An intellectual history of civil religion and American exceptionalism as expressed through patriotism from the seventeenth to the twenty-first century.
-The interaction between Christian theology and patriotism over time, and how specific thinkers as well as great intellectual, political, and social movements have shaped that interaction will be considered.
+The course will cover the intellectual history of civil religion and American exceptionalism as expressed through patriotism from the seventeenth to the twenty-first century.
+The course will consider the interaction between Christian theology and patriotism over time, and how specific thinkers as well as great intellectual, political, and social movements have shaped that interaction.